Singapore stops Zoom for online education as hackers strike

 “We are already working with Zoom to enhance its security settings and make these security measures clear and easy to follow,” said Aaron Loh, director of the ministry’s Educational Technology Division.

-“As a precautionary measure, our teachers will suspend their use of Zoom until these security issues are ironed out.”
+“As a precautionary measure, our teachers will suspend their use of Zoom until these security issues are ironed out,” Loh said.

-Singapore is not the only country affected by the teleconferencing disruptions.
-The FBI issued a public warning on March 30 advising users to avoid making Zoom meetings public after it received multiple reports of teleconferences and online classrooms being hijacked, with hackers displaying hate messages or shouting profanities.
+Singapore is not the only country to be affected by the teleconferencing disruptions.
+The FBI issued a warning on March 30 advising users to avoid making Zoom meetings public after it received multiple reports of teleconferences and online classrooms being disrupted by hackers displaying hate messages or shouting profanities.

-Part of the “Zoombombing” problem occurs because users tend to create public meetings out of convenience, which allow anyone to join a meeting as long as they have a link for it, according to Michael Gazeley, managing director and co-founder of cybersecurity firm Network Box.
+Part of the “Zoombombing” problem occurs because users tend to create public meetings out of convenience.
+That allows anyone to join a meeting as long as they have a link for it, according to Michael Gazeley, managing director and co-founder of cybersecurity firm Network Box.

 “Details of conferences are often given out in a public manner, because organizers want as many attendees as possible,” said Gazeley.

 “With Zoom, it was possible to set up meetings without passwords, so of course many people did just that.
-Whenever humans are given a choice between convenience and security, convenience almost always wins.”
+Whenever humans are given a choice between convenience and security, convenience almost always wins,” he said.

 “We have been deeply upset by increasing reports of harassment on our platform and strongly condemn such behavior,” a Zoom company spokesperson said in an emailed statement.